KonradHoeffner/hdt/README.md

 ### Contribute
 We are happy to receive pull requests.
-Please use `cargo fmt` before committing, make sure that `cargo test` succeeds and that the code compiles on the nightly toolchain both with and without the "sophia" feature active.
+Please use `cargo fmt` before committing, make sure that `cargo test` succeeds and that the code compiles on the stable and nightly toolchain both with and without the "sophia" feature active.
 `cargo clippy` should not report any warnings.